 Whatfix comes as a complement to an LMS system, looking to cover those learning needs where your LMS might be lacking.
 As with the tools presented thus far, it is not a permanently free app, but you can sign up for their free trial version.

 With Whatfix you can prepare your training material in just a few minutes.
 The platform promotes easy-to-create, no-code-needed tools you can use to prepare the content and start learning immediately.
 The platform also automatically saves the finished result into several formats – PDF, videos, slideshows, and smart URLs.

 Advances in modern technology have contributed to multimedia content gaining significantly more importance in teaching than before.
 Today, when the camera is available to every PC/ smartphone user, video recording has become a mass phenomenon at every turn.
 All this has influenced audio and video recordings to become the main learning materials.

 Camtasia is solely a video recording and editing tool, which can be used to design multimedia training packages, so it works if you’re only looking to create video content for your learning plan.
 The software contains avatars and interactive scenarios in which audio and text files, photos, deep focus frames, etc. can be inserted.
 You can also use special effects and filters or just work on their pre-build video templates.

 So, with a little time spent, a minimum of financial resources, and great desire and will, you can become a true master in video editing.

-The goal is to make tests more exciting and motivate users to do better.
+Kahoot is a tool you can use to spice up your evaluation and assessment process.
+It is a game-based learning platform, with a focus on trivia, quizzes, and tests from different subject matter experts.
+The goal is to encourage active learning and make tests more exciting and motivate users to do better.
 You can choose the format of the quizzes, insert videos, diagrams, and images, or even make a live test that can be taken by remote users at the same time.

-Sign up to EdApp seamlessly and for free today!
+Sign up for free to EdApp and start using the best free instructional design software tool today!